CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 4- Next, click on _Decrypt File_.

-5-The tool will ask you to write the password of the secret key, press _ok_.
-The file will be decrypted in the same location as the original file.
+5-The tool will ask you to write the secret key's password, press _ok_.
+Then, the file will be decrypted in the same location as the original file.

-In the decryption process, the secret key must match the public key used to encrypt the data.
+The secret key must match the public key used to encrypt the data in the decryption process.
-In the case of decryption, the public key is not mandatory, but if you have the public key of the person who has encrypted the file, you can use it to verify the encryption signature.
+In the case of decryption, adding the public key is not mandatory, but if you have the public key of the person who has encrypted the file, you can use it to verify the encryption signature.
 If you don't select a public key, the activity log will display the following (the decryption will be executed anyway):

 ```
 Sender public key has not been set, authenticity will not be verified.